Last Updated: March 2018

 I really like Go as a language.
 It's got a shallow learning curve, a decent-enough garbage collector, offers really nice shortcuts for C programmers and makes concurrency operations much easier.
 I hope it starts to see some wider adoption across IDEs and development tools.

 Rust on the other hand is doesn't particularly appeal to me.
 It's often pushed by its evangelists as "a replacement for C++" (I've heard that one before!), there's a surprisingly high learning curve and the language designers seem to be working on the assumption that programmers are idiots that need protecting from themselves.
 I also suspect the oft-cited speed improvements in Firefox Quantum mostly emerged as a result of replacing legacy code, not Mozilla's arbitrary decision to use this language.

 At work I have to use Outlook (boo!) but at home I use Evolution mail.

 In fact, this is probably the longest standing technology choice I've made.
 I started using Evolution in 2007 when I first began using GNU/Linux and have continued to do so since.

-https://bobbymoss.com for an obscene amount of money off a domain squatter a few years ago.
+I bought http://bobbymoss.com for an obscene amount of money off a domain squatter a few years ago.
 Thankfully the other extensions for this vanity domain were a lot cheaper to acquire, and they all redirect to this Ghost blog.

 Also for the 10 year anniversary of this blog I produced a modern remake of the 2007 site and made it available via

 Finally I'm working on a Gopher version of this blog.
 I'll add a link to it in this answer once that particular joke project ready.